 #9 – Direct Sales Consultant

 If you can't think of a product or service of your own to start a business around, direct sales makes it possible to start a business selling products from companies you love.
 And your options are not limited to just make-up and tupperware these days.
-You can check out this list of 5 very reputable direct sales companies that charge $50 or less to start.
+You can see our big list of direct sales companies in all sorts of categories to get ideas.

 As far as start-up costs are concerned, most of these companies don't ask for an arm and a leg.
 You can usually start anywhere from $20 to $100, and the price you pay will should get you a starter kit full of sample items and business supplies.
 This is great because even if the business doesn't work out for you, it's not like you spent the money for nothing since you did get the starter kit of products in exchange for what you paid.